abdulwahab04/OpenAIChromeExtension/README.md

 5) User-Friendly Interface: Includes an intuitive popup interface, allowing users to view, copy, or edit the generated cover letter directly within the extension.

-6) Customization Options: Users can input their resume details and other preferences, which are considered by the AI in the cover letter generation process.
+6) Customization Options: Users can input their resume details and other preferences, which the AI considers in the cover letter generation process.

 ### Technical Details:

 - Developed using React, making the UI interactive and responsive.
-- Utilizes Axios for API communication, particularly for interfacing with OpenAI's GPT-3.5 API.
+- Utilizes Axios for API communication, particularly interfacing with OpenAI's GPT-3.5 API.
 - Employs Chrome's scripting and storage capabilities to interact with the content of web pages (LinkedIn job postings) and store necessary data.
 - Background script in the extension listens to tab updates to detect navigation on LinkedIn job pages.